QtOpenGL/Metalballs---Working/README.md

 # Metaballs

 ##DISCLAIMER
+I did not write this code.
+You can access the original code [HERE] (https://github.com/douglassboshkoff/metaballs)

+##DISCLAIMER
 I did not write some of this code.
 It was provided as boilerplate code in my graphics class taught at Swarthmore.
 The main files that my partner and I created/modified were circle.h, circle.cpp, mypanelopengl.h, mypanelopengl.cpp, and the fragment and vertex shaders in the shaders directory.
 I do not claim to know how cmake works, and some of the helper classes such as the printmatrix and mainwindow files were provided by our instructor.